-The ground was broken in late October 2020, and construction of the Telford skatepark was completed, and ROSPA-approved, in December 2020.
-Initial consultation was undertaken, and a fully bespoke design package for funding and planning purposes was provided by Clark & Kent in-house, minimising downtime and decreasing lead times.
+The ground was broken in late October 2020, and construction of the Telford skatepark was completed and RoSPA -approved in December 2020.
+Initial consultation was undertaken, and a fully bespoke design package for funding and planning was provided by Clark & Kent in-house, minimising downtime and decreasing lead times.

-The skatepark construction work involved several constraints, including working next to an existing MUGA (Multi-Use Games Area), working around trees and restricted and sensitive access issues which included vehicles entering the site on a public open space footpath.
-Relevant traffic management was used and the project was completed on time, on schedule and in budget to the original contract sum.
+The skatepark construction work involved several constraints, including working next to an existing MUGA (Multi-Use Games Area), working around trees and restricted and sensitive access issues, including vehicles entering the site on a public open space footpath.
+Relevant traffic management was used, and the project was completed on time, on schedule and within budget to the original contract sum.

 The skatepark project included hosting user-group and community consultation events, designing and supplying drawings for planning purposes and developing pre-construction information.
 Pre-construction work involved fencing and securing the site, installing control measures for pedestrian access, erecting safety signage, and tree and root protection measures.
 Building work included a site strip and clearance, drainage, sub-base, concreting, and a turfing scheme.
 The client's expectations were surpassed, and they have since engaged us on similar projects.

 Location: Woodside Skatepark, Park Lane, Woodside, Telford, TF7 5HR